stefanspringer1/SwiftXMLDemo/README.md

 It can be built by the command `swift build -c release`.
 The resulting executable can then be found in the subdirectory `.build/release`.

 On Windows, after installing Swift as explained below, build it inside the x64 Native Tools Command Prompt of Visual Studio and from within the project directory.
-It needs some libraries to be executed, the accordings paths are set after mentioned installation.
+It needs some libraries to be executed, the accordings paths are set after the mentioned installation.

 Run it with: `./SwiftXMLDemo <source> [<target>] [-w] [-p]`